 Training requirements are required for direct staff who are caring for waiver beneficiaries who are medically fragile and with special care needs.
-Training and Education is a waiver service and may be included in the service plan to arrange for mandatory training.
+Training, Education, and Consultative services is a waiver service and may be included in the service plan to arrange for mandatory training and have met the initial qualifications and have begun providing services.
 The direct staff must exhibit core competencies in the specialized areas which are checked off by the waiver beneficiary or responsible party and reviewed by the care advisor before services are authorized.
+This service is not to provide training to qualify the individual to be hired by the waiver participant.

-b.
-Participant Direction Opportunities.
+cicipant Direction Opportunities.
 Specify the participant direction opportunities that are available in the waiver.
-Select one:

-O Participant: Employer Authority.
+0 Participant: Employer Authority.
 As specified in Appendix E-2, Item a , the participant (or the participant's representative) has decision-making authority over workers who provide waiver services.
 The participant may function as the common law employer or the co-employer of workers.
 Supports and protections are available for participants who exercise this authority.
 0 Participant: Budget Authority.
 As specified in Appendix E-2, Item b , the participant (or the participant's representative) has decision-making authority over a budget for waiver services.
 Supports and protections are available for participants who have authority over a budget. • Both Authorities.
 The waiver provides for both participant direction opportunities as specified in Appendix E-2 .
 Supports and protections are available for participants who exercise these authorities. c.
-Ava nilability of Participant Direction by Type of Living Arrangement.
+Ava ilability of Participant Direction by Type of Living Arrangement.
 Check each that applies: X Participant direction opportunities are available to participants who live in their own private residence or the home of a family member.
 Participant direction opportunities are available to individuals who reside in other living arrangements where services (regardless of funding source) are furnished to fewer than four persons unrelated to the proprietor.
-The participant direction opportunities are available to persons in the following other living arrangements Specify these living arrangements: Append ix E: Participant Direction of Services E-1: Overview (3 of 13) d.
-Ele ction of Participant Direction.
+The participant direction opportunities are available to persons in the following other living arrangements Specify these living arrangements: Appendi x E: Participant Direction of Services E-1: Overview (3 of 13) d.
+Elec tion of Participant Direction.
 Election of participant direction is subject to the following policy (select one): O Waiver is designed to support only individuals who want to direct their services.
 O The waiver is designed to afford every participant (or the participant's representative) the opportunity to elect to direct waiver services.
 Alternate service delivery methods are available for participants who decide not to direct their services.
 The waiver is designed to offer participants (or their representatives) the opportunity to direct some or all of their services, subject to the following criteria specified by the state.
 Alternate service delivery methods are available for participants who decide not to direct their services or do not meet the criteria.
+Specify the criteria